phac-nml/irida/doc/contact/index.md

 We'd like to think that our documentation is perfect, but we know that installing and running IRIDA can sometimes be not straightforward.

-You may also find a bug or a papercut that you want to report to the development team.
+You may also find a bug that you want to report or may want to suggest an improvement to the development team.

 You can get in touch with the IRIDA team in several different ways.